DaniIliev/Snapgram/README.md

 - Shadcn
 - Tailwind CSS

-## How it work
+## 👷How it work
-  <а>Upon registration, each user creates their own profile.
+  Upon registration, each user creates their own profile.
 The user has the ability to view posts posted by other people as well as like and save posts.
 User can follow other people.
-User can create their own posts as well as edit them</а>
+User can create their own posts as well as edit them

 ## 🤸 Quick Start
 Follow these steps to set up the project locally on your machine.